N2CON TECHNOLOGY

 Executive Summary

-- Always—especially if you have shared file systems, line-of-business apps, or remote users.
+Always, but especially if you have shared file systems, line-of-business apps, or remote users.
+Any organization that can't afford to lose data or tolerate extended downtime needs tested restore capability.

 Common failure modes